Supermath101/morsel/README.md

 ## Overview

-This arduino sketch reads button presses from a single button and types the received letters via BLE HID commands.
+This arduino sketch reads Morse code, given as button presses from a single button and types the received letters via BLE HID commands.
 It is intended to be used on an Arduino with attached nRF51 such as an Adafruit Feather Bluefruit LE.

+A second version thast uses two switches (one for dit, one for dah) may be found in the "alternate" branch.

 ## Compile / Upload the sketch